VictorCam/VictorCam/README.md

 [![CodeCanine](https://github-readme-stats.vercel.app/api/pin/?username=VictorCam&repo=project-cc)](https://github.com/VictorCam/project-cc)

 This is a full stack app project that uses Vue, Nodejs, MySQL, and Javascript.
+This app is meant to take inspiration to social media app sites and other sites to create it's own type of platform.

 <h4>Documentation Management System (WIP for CS 461) 🔧</h4>

 [![CS 461](https://github-readme-stats.vercel.app/api/pin/?username=VictorCam&repo=CS461_Project)](https://github.com/VictorCam/CS461_Project)

 The document management system time stamps documents, documents are immutable once received.
 The system must have a rich and flexible set of permissions to allow or bar different groups access.
+This is a project will be contributed between Fall 2020 up to May or June 2021.

 <h4>Porfolio Cloud App ⛅</h4>